 How Much Does It Cost to Live In Mexico?

-Mexico, in general, is not an expensive country, though, again, it depends on where you live.
+Mexico, in general, is not an expensive country, but it depends on where you live.

-The food is cheap, and so are drinks, there’s a vibrant nightlife that won’t cost you a lung, you can make delicious food with their exotic groceries and above all – live in a tropical paradise that is possibly much cheaper than your own home town.
+The food is cheap, and so is the drink, there’s a vibrant nightlife that won’t cost you a lung, you can make delicious food with their exotic groceries and above all – you live in a tropical paradise that is possibly much cheaper than your own home town.

 A good thing to remember is that if you’re staying in places like Santa Fe, La Condesa or Polanco expect higher prices, especially for rent!Cost of Living Index: